-Elective Code: B.Com H1

-Name of the Course: Human Resource Elective 1 - HUMAN RESOURCE
+Elective Code: B.Com H1 Name of the Course: Human Resource Elective 1 - HUMAN RESOURCE DEVELOPMENT

-DEVELOPMENT
+-

-Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 60 Hrs
+Course Credits No. of Hours per week Total No. of Teaching Hours

+4 Credits 4 Hrs 60 Hrs

+Pedagogy:

-Classroom lecture, Case studies, Group discussion, Seminar & field work etc.,
+Classroom lecture, Case e studies, Group discussion, Seminar & f ield work etc.,

+Course Outcomes .

+On successful completion of the course, the Students will be able to,

-- a) Understand the need of HRD.
+a) Understand the need of HRD.

-- b) Comprehend the framework of HRD.
+b) Comprehend the framework of HRD.

-- c) Know the models for evaluating the HRD programs.
+c) Know the models for evaluating the HRD programs.

-- d) Comprehend the need for employee counselling.
+d) Comprehend the d) Comprehend the need for employee counselling.

-- e) Apprehend the HR performance.
+e) Apprehend the HR performance.